FRC-2928/FRC-Programmer-Training/docs/RoboRIO/swervedrive.md

 It's important to keep track of the robot's position and heading on the game field during the course of the match.
 This is especially useful during the autonomous period for complex tasks like path following.
 This is function is performed by the *SwerveDriveOdometry* class that takes readings from your swerve drive encoders and swerve azimuth encoders.

 During the course of the match the odometry may become less accurate, perhaps as a result of collisions with other robots.
 To mitigate this we can use the *SwerveDrivePoseEstimator* class, which is a wrapper for the *SwerveDriveOdometry* class, and provides the additional functionality of fusing camera data to come up with a more accurate estimate of the where the robot is.

+### Phoenix SwerveDrive API
+Phoenix software provides some [Swerve API](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/api-usage/swerve/swerve-overview.html) libraries that may be a useful resource.
+This would be difficult to intergrate into a project using *AdvantageKit*, so may only be useful for code ideas at this time.

 ## References

 - [Advanced SwerveDrive Example](https://github.com/Mechanical-Advantage/AdvantageKit/tree/main/example_projects/advanced_swerve_drive/src/main)  with AdvantageKit